johnsta/playwright-workspaces/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest a new feature or improvement for Playwright Workspaces
-title: ''
+title: "[FEATURE] <Short summary of the request>"
 labels: enhancement
-assignees: johnsta
+assignees: ''
 ---

-**Is your feature request related to a problem?
-Please describe.**
+## 🌟 Is your feature request related to a problem?

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Please describe the problem you’re trying to solve.
+*Example: "I'm always frustrated when..."*

-**Describe the solution you'd like**
+## ✅ Describe the solution you’d like
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+Clearly describe what you’d like to see added or changed.

+## 🔄 Describe alternatives you’ve considered

+Have you thought of other ways to solve this problem?
+Share any alternatives you’ve explored.

+## 🗒️ Additional context

-Add any other context or screenshots about the feature request here.
+Add any other context, use cases, or screenshots that would help us understand your request.